silx-kit/silx/doc/source/sample_code/index.rst

        It shows the following widgets:

+       - :class:`~silx.gui.widgets.WaitingPushButton`:
-       - :class:WaitingPushButton: A button with a progress-like waiting animated icon
+         A button with a progress-like waiting animated icon.

 :mod:`silx.gui.plot` sample code
 ++++++++++++++++++++++++++++++++